Inventory, lb : 0

 Papayas are native to Mexico and South America.
 However, the Tainung Papaya itself is a variety that was originally developed in Taiwan.
 Their parent is the Sunrise Papaya, a cultivar that has been used for hybridization since the 1980s.
 Tainung Papayas are valued because they are relatively tolerant to ring spot virus, and today are grown in most tropical countries throughout the world.
 Tainung Papayas found in the United States are generally grown in Mexico, Belize and Guatemala.

-Someone shared Tainung Papaya using the Specialty Produce app for iPhone and Android.
+People have shared Tainung Papaya using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.